How to Organize a Junk Drawer

-We all have that one drawer that is messy where we put things like hair ties and batteries in because they don’t have their own place to go.
+We all have that one messy drawer where we put things like hair ties and batteries in because they don’t have a place to go.
 I am just as guilty as everyone else for doing this.
-Whatever you may call it we all have in our home.
+Whatever you may call it, we all have it in our home.

-Before I organized my drawer it was full of business cards, rubber bands, stamps, old receipts and random items that somehow found their way in there.
-Basically it was a hot mess of a space that had no functionally at all.
+Before I organized my drawer it was full of business cards, rubber bands, stamps, old receipts and miscellaneous items that somehow found their way in there.
+Basically, it was a hot mess of a space full of different items that had no functionally at all.

-I will show you below what I did to transform my drawer and all you have to do is was the five organization tips I tell you about to go from a messy drawer to one that is in order!
+I will show you below what I did to transform my drawer, and all you have to do is follow the five organization tips I tell you about to go from a messy drawer to one that is in order!

-- Clean out the drawer – Seems obvious right?
-This is quite the feat when you are trying to declutter.
-Get rid of things you haven’t used in the past six months, put things away where they should be like photos and cables/cords/chargers.
-Once it is empty use a rag to wipe it out.
-It will need it.
+- Clean out the drawer – The first step is to clean out the problem drawer.
+This is quite the feat when you are attempting to declutter.
+Get rid of things you haven’t used in the past six months, put things away where they should be, like photos and cables/cords/chargers.
+Once it is empty, it is a good idea to use a rag to wipe it out.
+It will need a good cleaning.
 I can promise you that.

 - Sort your items – I laid out my items that went together on my counter.
-For example, I put sharpies and pens together and had a separate pile for pencils because with three school-aged children pencils need their own space. 🙂
+For example, I put sharpies and pens together and had a separate pile for pencils because with three school-aged children pencils require their space.

-- Fill your tray – Since I have three school-aged children my junk drawer ended up being filled with the things they need on a daily basis.
-Things like pencils, pens, erasers, sharpeners, tape, etc.
+- Fill your drawer dividers tray – Since I have three school-aged children, my junk drawer ended up being filled with the things they need daily.
+My trays are filled with little things like pencils, pens, glue sticks, a pair of scissors (or two like me) and small items like erasers, sharpeners, paper clips, tape, loose change, etc.

-- Organize for your life – There is no one way that is correct when organizing your junk drawer.
+- Organize for your life – There is no one correct way when organizing a junk kitchen drawer.
 Everyone’s drawer will be different.
 Just be sure to keep the things you will ACTUALLY use!